Vietnam.vn - Nền tảng quảng bá Việt Nam

 The IMK economic institute, which has not yet updated its forecast, sees the German economy growing by just 0.1% this year, after two consecutive years of recession in 2023 and 2024, but said the new proposals could make a big difference.

-Which industries will benefit the most?
+Which industries will benefit most?

 Germany's construction industry will benefit from the fund, which is aimed at improving Germany's crumbling infrastructure.
 Shares in building materials maker Heidelberg Materials rose about 4% on March 14.
-Shares in engineering and industrial services provider Bilfinger rose 4.8% and shares in Germany's largest construction company Hochtief rose 5%.
+Shares in engineering and industrial services provider Bilfinger rose 4.8% and shares in Germany's largest construction company, Hochtief, rose 5%.

 The defense industry will also benefit.
 Under the plan to increase state borrowing, Germany's strict debt limit will be amended in the constitution.
 This will allow Germany to increase defense spending without being constrained by the current debt limit.